CatalogueOfLife/coldp/README.md

 #### appendedPhrase
 An optional, unrestricted, lose phrase appended to the name which is not covered by the existing attributes with strict semantics.
+Can be used for bacterial strain names or temporary placeholder names for unpublished species.

 #### publishedInID
 A referenceID pointing to the Reference table indicating the original publication of the name in its given combination